sarasakeena/Sahaayika---AI-assistant-for-women/README.md

 ## ⚠️ Important Disclaimers

 - Sahaayika is **not a medical diagnosis tool**
-- It never recommends specific dosages
+- It never recommends specific dosage amounts beyond what's written in the document
 - It always advises users to confirm with a doctor or pharmacist
 - It is designed to **assist**, not replace, medical professionals